The focusing effect of cold atomic cloud with a red-detuned Gaussian beam: Introduction

 \section{Introduction}

-With the development of laser cooling and evaporative cooling techniques, it is easy to obtain ultracold atomic clouds at the temperature order of 1$\mu $ K \cite{PRL65-1571, Science269-198, esslinger98}.
-This kind of ultralow temperature atomic cloud is suitable as a medium in atom optics studies \cite {Meystre, PR240-143}.
-Atom-optical lens is one of the fundamental atom-optical elements, which can focus, collimate, image and transmit the atom beam.
-Therefore it has been implemented in many ways, such as, atom lithography, atom interferometry and atom interference.
-Up to now two kinds of atomic lens, based on magnetic or far-detuned optical fields, have been developed.
-Focusing has been achieved through magnetic lenses \cite {PRL67-2439, PRL87-030401, PRA65-031601,APB2007}.
-Atom-optical lens based on magnetic fields are advantageous for coherent atom-optic research owing to their extremely high optical quality.
-The focusing dynamics have also been investigated with magnetic atomic lens; specifically, the isotropic three-dimensional (3D) focusing of atoms with a single-impulse magnetic lens \cite{JPB37-4435}.
+An atom-optical lens is one of the fundamental atom-optical elements, which can focus, collimate, image and transmit the atom beam or atomic cloud \cite {Meystre, PR240-143}.
+Up to now two main types of atom-optical lens, based on magnetic or optical fields, have been developed.
+Atom-optical lenses based on magnetic fields \cite{PRL67-2439, PRL87-030401, PRA65-031601,APB2007} are advantageous for coherent atom-optics research owing to their extremely high optical quality.
 However, it is difficult to build flexible optical systems because magnetic atom-optical elements have a large scale.
-Laser beams are often used to build atom-optical lens because of their interaction with atoms \cite{PRA56-3825}.
-They have a small scale and is flexible to realize the combination of atomic lenses.
-For example, atom-optical lenses can be achieved through red-detuned Gaussian beams or blue-detuned doughnut beams \cite{PR240-143, BFAP78, BFAP80, PO45-119, JOSAB8-502, PRA66-053609}.
-There are other ways to achieve an atom-optical lens, such as by the use of radiation-pressure force \cite{JETP43-217, JMO35-17}, near-field light \cite {JOA8-153, PRA77-013601}, and far-detuned and resonant standing wave fields \cite{PRA60-4886}.
-A focused Gaussian laser beam with red detuning also can be used as an atom-optical lens.
-Early experiments demonstrated this kind of atomic beams focusing using the dipole force \cite{PR240-143, BFAP78, BFAP80, PRA54-5076, PRA58-2413}.
-The focusing dynamics of a trapped BEC interacting with laser pulses have also been investigated \cite{JPB38-1227}.
-Aberration-free atom-optical lenses based on the optical dipole force have also been proposed \cite{pra67-033604, pra79-013421}.
-Heating and cooling effects caused by an adiabatic compression and expansion when the cold atomic cloud is close to or far from the focus of the Gaussian beam, respectively, have likewise been found \cite{OC166-199}.
+In contrast, atom-optical lens based on the optical dipole force has a small scale and is flexible to realize the combination of atom-optical lenses \cite{PR240-143, BFAP78, JOSAB8-502}.
+Except for optical dipole force, radiation-pressure force \cite{Wpzhang1,Wpzhang2,JETP43-217, JMO35-17}, near-field light \cite{JOA8-153, PRA77-013601}, and far-detuned and resonant standing wave fields \cite{PRA60-4886} are also utilized to realize an atom-optical lens.